ritamsarmah/ritamsarmah.github.io/content/index.md

 # Hello!
 I'm Ritam.

-I am a software engineer based in San Francisco, currently working at AppLovin.
-In my spare time, I enjoy building useful apps and creative projects.
+I am a software engineer based in San Francisco, currently at AppLovin.
+In my spare time, I enjoy building useful apps and working on creative projects.
 I graduated from UCLA, where I studied computer science and pursued research in [human-computer interaction](https://hci.ucla.edu/).

 Feel free to reach out if you have any questions or just want to say hello.